 The Global Council focuses on high-level governance tasks and provides a forum for open discussion and communication among member firms.

-Among other things, the Global Council elects the global chairman and also approves the appointment of Global Board members.
-It includes representation from 61 KPMG firms that are "members" of KPMG International as a matter of Swiss law.
-Sublicensee firms2 are generally indirectly represented by a member.
+Among other things, the Global Council elects the Global Chairman and also approves the appointment of Global Board members.
+It includes representation from 56 KPMG firms that are "members" of KPMG International as a matter of English law.